JustinSmethers/website/blog_posts/building_a_new_feature_entirely_on_my_phone_with_codex/building-a-new-feature-entirely-on-my-phone-with-codex.md

 ---
 title: Building a new feature entirely on my phone with Codex
-description: How I built a new feature for this website using only my phone, OpenAI's Codex, and GitHub Mobile
+description: How I added post tags for this website using only my phone, OpenAI's Codex, and GitHub Mobile
 thumbnail: code-thumbnail.png
 tags:
   - post